monetamio/docs/en/framework/core/blockstrap-functions/README.md

 #### `$bs.array_length`(obj) <a name="bs_array_length" class="pull-right" href="#docs_home"><i class="glyphicon glyphicon-upload"></i>- back to top</a>

+This function takes and array or an object and returns the number of first-level items it contains.

 <small><a href="#docs_home">- back to top</a></small>

 --------------------------------------------------------------------------------

 #### `$bs.exists`(url) <a name="bs_exists" class="pull-right" href="#docs_home"><i class="glyphicon glyphicon-upload"></i>- back to top</a>

+This function checks to see whether the `url` exists or not.

 <small><a href="#docs_home">- back to top</a></small>